CGLemon/Sayuri/README.md

     $ ./sayuri --help

 Or you may execute pure python engine with checkpoint model.
 The checkpoint models are released after 4th main run in the [page](./docs/MODEL.md).
 Run it via the terminal/PowerShell.
+More detail you may see [here](./train/README.md).

     $ python3 train/torch/pysayuri.py -c model.pt --use-swa